Pointer lag

 * **Pen tablets (screenless):** Variance is minimal.
 While some models may feel slightly more "floaty" than others, the difference is rarely significant to the user.

 * **Pen displays:** Variance is more obvious between pen display models.
 Generally, smaller pen displays tend to have less perceived lag than larger models.
-There is no pen display that has "no lag"
+No pen display has "no lag."

 ## Technical contributors